How to Become an Emergency Dispatcher: An In-Depth look at the Responsibilities, Requirements, Certifications, Job Outlook, and Salary

 For states that require the Emergency Medical Dispatcher certification exam, applicants can register for the training course and exam at the International Academies of Emergency Dispatch website here.

-Registration includes an 8-hour training course, training manual, and the EMD exam itself.
-Certification is valid for two years after passing the exam.
+Registration includes an 8-hour training course, training manual, and the EMD exam.
+Your certification is valid for two years after passing the exam.

 Emergency Dispatcher Required Skills

-Besides the educational and certification requirements, emergency dispatchers should exhibit the following skills to achieve success:
+Besides the educational and certification requirements, successful emergency dispatchers typically exhibit the following skills:

-- Patience – One of the most important traits of an emergency dispatcher is the ability to remain calm when speaking with people who are frightened or upset.
+- Patience – One essential trait of an emergency dispatcher is the ability to remain calm and patient when speaking with people who may be frightened or upset.

 - Focus – Emergency dispatchers must be able to focus on multiple inputs at once, including their caller, emergency professionals, and procedures, often simultaneously.

-- Medical Knowledge – Knowledge of emergency medical techniques is essential to success, and emergency dispatchers must often walk callers through basic emergency medical procedures during the initial stages of an emergency.
+- Medical Knowledge – Knowledge of emergency medical techniques is essential to success, and emergency dispatchers must often be able to walk callers through basic emergency medical procedures during the initial stages of an emergency.

-- Communication – Dispatchers must be able to quickly switch gears, based on their communications with callers, first responders, coordinators, and supervisors.
+- Communication – Dispatchers must be able to switch gears quickly and communicate with multiple sources based on their communications with callers, first responders, coordinators, and supervisors.

-- Organization – Dispatchers must be organized enough to prioritize their most critical (or time-sensitive) emergencies by collecting vital information as fast and as accurately as possible.
+- Organization – Dispatchers must be able to prioritize their most critical (or time-sensitive) emergencies by collecting vital information as fast and accurately as possible.

 From EMT to Emergency Dispatcher